trust estate trust estate

 Estate Tax and Trusts

-Familiarity with estate tax implication when forming trusts aids in effective estate planning.
+Familiarity with estate tax implications when forming trusts aids in effective estate planning.
 Trusts, particularly irrevocable ones, can significantly reduce estate tax liability.
 Transferring assets into an irrevocable trust removes them from the trustor’s taxable estate.

 Of note, however, is the IRS’s inclusion of a particularly relevant clause — the Three-Year Rule.
 Assets transferred into an irrevocable trust are still considered part of the trustor’s estate if the transfer happened within three years of the trustor’s death.

 Another valuable tool for estate tax mitigation is the Unified Credit.
 As of 2021, it allows exemption from estate tax for estates upto $11.7 million ($23.4 million for couples).
 Therefore, thoughtfully structured trusts can leverage this credit to minimize estate tax, ensuring optimal wealth conservation.
-Contrastingly, remember that excessive emphasis on tax minimisation can risk overlooking an estate planning strategy’s true goal — meeting the trustor’s needs and wishes.
+Contrastingly, remember that excessive emphasis on tax minimization can risk overlooking an estate planning strategy’s true goal — meeting the trustor’s needs and wishes.

 The Role of Trust Estate in Wealth Management